httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Resource Representation and Representation Data {#resource-representation}

-The following examples show how representation metadata, payload transformations, and method impacts on the message and content.
+The following examples show how representation metadata, content transformations, and method impacts on the message and content.
 When the content contains non-printable characters (e.g., when it is compressed) it is shown as a sequence of hex-encoded bytes.